osresearch/papercraft/README.md

 More info: https://trmm.net/Unfolding_STL

 This is a work in progress -- it is not yet feature complete.
+Current features:

+* Collision detection works to build a non-overlapping set of triangles.

+* Coplanar triangles will be merged if possible.

+* Mountain/valley folds are marked.
+Dashed line means valley fold.

+* Starting face can be selected or randomly chosen; some produce better results than others.

+* `stl-convert` script can convert OpenSCAD ASCII STL files into binary STL files for `unfold` to process.

 Among the features that it could use:

 * A better heuristic for finding the maximum non-overlaping set of triangles